When I was a child, I went to church Sunday morning, Sunday night, Wednesday night, and Saturday night.

 That is, my mom and I went to church; my dad never went.

 My two brothers were done with church before they left high school.

+I was looking for redemption for all the things I couldn’t change.
 I've realized, all these years later, that I used to believe: If something isn't working, I must be doing it wrong.
 It never occurred to me that I was trying to earn the right to exist; I just thought I needed to

 When I was a child, I only knew a Perfect God, and I was profoundly imperfect;

 a merciless God when I desperately needed mercy;